owngamer01/BSRU-TRAIN-GOOGLEMAP/README.md

     - Copy your key and Press in lib/config
     - Copy your key and Press in android/app/src/main/AndroidManifest.xml

-This project for training student
+This project for training only

 Thank.